Acting Democratically for Climate Protection

 Q: Made a mistake, can I correct my application?

-A: No problem, we will correct for commitments.
+A: No problem, we will make corrections once we have informed you.

 Q: How do I submit multiple works?